 Step 1 – Identify the hazard

-Assess your environment/workplace, discussions with employees, contractors and visitors, reviewing previous incident/event data, researching potential issues and tasks, or using a hazard identification checklist.
+review previous incident/event data, research potential issues and tasks, or use a hazard

 Step 2 – Assess the risk